VenturaNotes/Knowledge/Computer Science/Programming Languages/Rust/O'Reilly/(Home Page) Programming Rust 2nd Edition by O'Reilly.md

 - Book won't teach systems programming but will cover many details of [[memory management]]
 ### Who Should Read This Book?
 - Alternative to C++
-- “Build something you’ve never built before, something that takes advantage of Rust’s speed, concurrency, and safety.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=18&annotation=RPCF47EK))
+- “Build something you've never built before, something that takes advantage of Rust's speed, concurrency, and safety.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=18&annotation=RPCF47EK))

 ### Why We Wrote This Book
 - Minimize learning by trial and error